PeptideNerds

 Does BPC-157 interfere with semaglutide's weight loss effects?

 There is no research indicating that BPC-157 reduces the weight loss efficacy of semaglutide.
-BPC-157 does not target the GLP-1 receptor or the appetite suppression pathways that semaglutide acts on.
+BPC-157 does not target the GLP-1 receptor or the appetite suppression pathways semaglutide acts on.
 However, this specific question has never been studied in a controlled setting.

 Can you take BPC-157 orally while on semaglutide?